jesseburstrom/client_system/README.md

 Until system fully tested and tried out also with more applications.
 I mean all obvious things I see needs working out.
+The code presented is not the recent version which i develop on other repo until ready for open source.

 # client_system